calvinlauco/simpli.js/README.md

 ```

 ### 7. Setting the error reporting mode
-`simpli.argc()` has two error reporting modes, `SILENT` mode will only return boolean value upon successful arguments check. `ERROR` mode will raise TypeError if there is any invalid arguments
+`simpli.argc()` has two error reporting modes, `SILENT` mode will only return boolean value upon successful arguments check. `ERROR` mode will raise TypeError if there is/are any invalid arguments
 ``` javascript
 simpli.argc.errorMode(simpli.argc.ERRMODE_SILENT);
 function foo() {